mahmoodlab/HIPT/README.md

     - `vits_tcga_pancancer_dino_pt_patch_features/`: Directory of pre-extracted ViT-16 features (pretrained on TCGA) for each `[4096 × 4096]` region within each WSI (with regions read via OpenSlide using coordinates in `patches/`, saved in a `*.pt` format.
 Each `*.pt` file is a `[M × 256 × 384]`-sized Tensor containing extracted 384-dim embeddings for `M` regions in the WSI, which each region represented as as a 256-length sequence of `[256 × 256]` patch embeddings.
     - `process_list_autogen.csv`: An auto-generated csv file that contains a list of all slides processed, along with their segmentation/patching parameters used.
 Note that in using a large image resolution for patching, not all WSIs are used in `[4096 × 4096]` evaluation.
 </details>

+Organizing the folders and subfolders for all of these different cancer types (with different features types too) allowed ease of running classification experiments.

 ## Hierarchical Pretraining for ViT-16/256 Models + Pretrained Models
 <details>